8. Dolphin – Phase 5#

 %dlp_rec_T1 = type { i64, %dlp_rec_T2* }

 Note that the choice of the naming %dlp_rec_T2 here is compiler-chosen; you may chose a different naming convention.
 What is important is that the code generation phase of the compiler is aware of the mapping between the source and the target types, and that of course the generated LLVM code is valid.
+The reference implementation uses the prefix dolphin_record_ for this purpose.

 8.9.2.2.
 Nil representation#